-Subsequent to the end of the period, the Company has not issued any common shares on exercise of options or warrants or announced or completed any private placements.
-On August 17th, the Company granted 2,225,000 options at an exercise price of \$3.00 per share for an exercise period of 5 years.
+Subsequent to the end of the period, the Company has not issued any common shares on exercise of warrants or announced or completed any private placements.
+On November 1st, the Company granted 700,000 options at an exercise price of \$3.00 per share for an exercise period of 1 year.
+On December 14th, the Company issued 50,000 common shares on exercise of options at an exercise price of \$3.00